basic99/homepage2/blog/markdown/reading-list-2022.md

 January 29, 2022

 Eric Christiansen, *The Northern Crusades*, (London, 1997).
 After my trip to Denmark for work I looked for a book on early modern Danish history.
 This is what I found, a book about crusading and conversion to Christianity in the Baltic region.
 Interesting book covering a subject somewhat overlooked in the history of crusading.
+Also, in contrast to crusading in the holy lands these crusades were successful.

 ***